dfe-analytical-services/chatbot-prototype/README.md

 The app is powered by embeddings so that when a user inputs a query, the relevant parts of the knowledge base are returned and then the app calls the openai api to answer the question.

-The tech stack on the backend is the python framework fastapi and the vector database Qdrant.FastApi is a fast, modern framework for building APIs in python.
+The tech stack on the backend is the python framework fastapi and the vector database Qdrant.
+FastApi is a fast, modern framework for building APIs in python.
 For more information about FastApi visit their [documentation](https://fastapi.tiangolo.com/).
 Langchain is used to query the Qdrant and interact with the openai api.
 For more information about langchain visit their [documentation](https://python.langchain.com/en/latest/index.html).
 For more information on qdrant please visit their [documentation](https://qdrant.tech/documentation/).

 The frontend tech stack is next.js and typescript although this is subject to change.